-- how a hierarchical RC model can reduce the load of a single (centralized) RC; - how data replication improves the execution time of data-intensive jobs; and - how existing GridSim features, such as job allocation policy and the simulation of realistic workloads can be utilized to make this experiment more comprehensive.
+- how a hierarchical RC model can reduce the load of a single (centralized) RC; - how data replication improves the execution time of data-intensive jobs; and - how existing GridSim features, such as job allocation policy and the simulation of realistic ٠ workloads, can be utilized to make this experiment more comprehensive.

 5.1.
-Simulation Setup
+Simulation set-up

-Resources.
-Table II summarizes all the resource relevant information.
-In GridSim, total processing capability of a resource's CPU or CPU rating is modeled in the form of MIPS (Million Instructions Per Second) as devised by Standard Performance Evaluation Corporation (SPEC) [27].
+Resources: Table II summarizes all the resource relevant information.
+In GridSim, total processing capability of a resource's CPU or CPU rating is modelled in the form of million instructions per second as devised by Standard Performance Evaluation Corporation [27].